 The farm’s location in central Auckland provides a unique opportunity to connect urban New Zealand with rural New Zealand.
 The farm opens doors for many city children to get involved and be inspired towards careers in a sector that greatly contributes to New Zealand’s prosperity.
 It also provides the rural sector with access to New Zealand’s largest talent pool of skilled people who are needed if the rural industry is to continue to achieve its potential.

 Why is it so important for New Zealand’s primary sector to succeed?
 It’s simple: humans need food to stay alive.
-Ultimately the purpose of the primary sector is to produce food and New Zealand has fertile soils, plenty of water and infrastructure to enable this in a sustainable, efficient and cost-effective way.
-The world’s population and its demand for food continues to grow, and in a world where many people still can’t access fresh water to drink, and don’t have the ability to grow their own food, they will rely on countries such as ours to help fill that supply gap.
+Ultimately the purpose of the primary sector is to produce food and fibre, and New Zealand has ideal conditions and strong infrastructure to enable this in a sustainable, efficient and cost-effective way.
+The world’s population and its demand for food and materials continues to grow, and in a world where many people still can’t access fresh water to drink, and don’t have the ability to grow their own food, they will rely on countries such as ours to help fill that supply gap.

 The opportunities are vast, and range from being hands-on with stock or crops, to research in genetics, app development, food production, packaging, marketing, and exporting produce globally, as well as environmental management.

-Behind the scenes, we’ve made some big gains on the MAGS Farm redevelopment project this year – Auckland Council has granted the Open Plan of Works consent and we’re delighted we’re now able to embark on a fundraising campaign.
-ASB Bank, KPMG, Plant and Food Research, the MAGS Foundation, the Ministry of Primary Industries and other primary sector organisations represented on the ASB MAGS Farm Advisory Committee will begin work in earnest to make our plans a reality, ready to inspire and teach our next generation of primary sector leaders.
+Behind the scenes, we’ve made some big gains on the ASB MAGS Farm redevelopment project this year – Auckland Council has granted the Open Plan of Works consent and we’re delighted we’re now able to embark on a fundraising campaign.
+ASB, KPMG, Plant and Food Research, the MAGS Foundation, the Ministry of Primary Industries and other primary sector organisations represented on the ASB MAGS Farm Advisory Group will begin work in earnest to make our plans a reality, ready to inspire and teach our next generation of primary sector leaders.